jczic/MicroWebSrv/README.md

 # MicroWebSrv, MicroWebSocket & MicroWebTemplate

-### A micro HTTP Web server that supports WebSockets and html/python language templating, for MicroPython (used on ESP32 and [Pycom](http://www.pycom.io) modules)
+### A micro HTTP Web server that supports WebSockets and html/python language templating, for MicroPython and CPython (principally used on ESP32 and [Pycom](http://www.pycom.io) modules)

 Very easy to integrate and very light with 3 files only :
 - `"microWebSrv.py"` - The Web server